 It is also possible to search resources individually.
 This will often give you better results than searching across several resources in Library search.
 You can see which resources are relevant to your subject by going to the Electronic Resource and Database Menu, and choosing the subject you are interested in.

 There are two main types of resource: abstracting and indexing resources and full text resources.
 You can use both types of resource to search for articles, but abstracting and indexing resources will only tell you where a particular article is published (sometimes called a citation or a reference), rather than providing access to the article itself.
 They may also provide a summary of the article which you can use to help you to decide whether it is worth reading the whole thing (this is usually called an abstract).

 Using an abstracting and indexing resource is therefore a two stage process - you use the resource to find references to articles that you may be interested in reading, and then you go to a different resource, usually Library search or the Classic catalogue, to find out whether you can get hold of the article itself through the Library.
 The ISI Citation Indexes from Web of Knowledge are an example of a widely used abstracting and indexing resource.
 When using Web of Knowledge, there is an option whereby you can check the Classic catalogue for a particular journal by clicking Full Text underneath each result.

 Full text resources vary in terms of whether all or only some of the searchable articles are provided in full text through the resource.
 Many resources provide access to some articles in full and some as citations only.
 Ingenta is an example of this kind of resource.

 Watch our video on finding the full text of articles:

-Where the full text of an article is not available through the Library, it may be possible to get hold of the article from another library, by submitting an inter library loan request, or by visiting in person.
+Where the full text of an article is not available through the Library, it may be possible to get hold of the article from another library, by submitting an inter library loan request.